-CHOOSE ONLY ONE FROM THE TWO OPTIONS BELOW IF YOU OPT-OUT OF DISCLOSU RE If you DO NOT wish to have Directory Information about your child released, check the box below and return this form to your child's school (school will forward to Law Department): I DO NOT want Directory Information about my child released to anyo my written consent.
-I acknowledge that this will prevent the automatic rel Directory Information to college, military or scholarship institutions.
+CHOOSE ONLY ONE FROM THE TWO OPTIONS BELOW IF YOU OPT-OUT OF DISCLOSURE

+If you DO NOT wish to have Directory Information about your child released, check the box below and return this form to your child's school (school will forward to Law Department):

+I DO NOT want Directory Information about my child released to anyone without my written consent.
+I acknowledge that this will prevent the automatic release of Directory Information to college, military or scholarship institutions.

 MILITARY RECRUITERS.
-If you DO NOT wish to have Directory Information about you released to military recruiters, but you do consent to release to all other requester box below and return this form to your child's school (school will forward to Law D s, check the I DO NOT want Directory Information about my child released to anyo my written consent.
-I acknowledge that this will prevent the automatic rel Directory Information to college, military or scholarship institutions.
+If you DO NOT wish to have Directory Information about your child released to military recruiters, but you do consent to release to all other requesters, check the box below and return this form to your child's school (school will forward to Law Department):

+I DO NOT want Directory Information about my child released to anyone without my written consent.
+I acknowledge that this will prevent the automatic release of Directory Information to college, military or scholarship institutions.

 Please write legibly and return this form to your child's school secretary.

+Student Name

+Grade Student ID Number

+School

+Home Address

+Phone Number

-Student Name Grade Student ID Number School Home Address Phone Number Parent/Guardian/Legal Custodian Signature Parent/Guardian/Legal Custodian Print Name Date
+Parent/Guardian/Legal Custodian Signature

+Parent/Guardian/Legal Custodian Print Name

+58 | STUDENT CODE OF CONDUCT